open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 of `any` type above).
 Can be for example a human-readable string message (including multi-line) describing the event in a free form or it can be a structured data composed of arrays and maps of other values.
-A structured body is used to preserve the semantics of structured logs emitted by the applications.
+A structured body can be used to preserve the semantics of structured logs emitted by the applications.
 This field is optional.

 ### Field: `Resource`